delapuente/qasmsim/README.md

 `);
 ```

-The module is exported by default as the `qasmsim` object in `window` and implments the following interface:
+The module is exported by default as the `qasmsim` object in `window` and implements the following interface:

 ```ts
 interface qasmsim {